 London lifestyle & travels with kids and babies

 And a good alternative destination to your classic slopes of France, Italy, Switzerland or Austria!
-My native Romania is not on the advanced skiers list but what lacks in number of slopes, perhaps can be compensated in local charm, autenticity as well as reasonable prices.
+My native Romania is not on the advanced skiers list but what lacks in number of slopes, perhaps can be compensated in local charm, authenticity as well as some reasonable prices.

 For adults about 3 full days I’d say are enough: 2 blacks – Lupului and Sub-teleferic, 2 reds – Sulinaru & Rosu.
 As long as you manage expectations – this is not Italy, France or Austria afterall in terms of variety and numbers of slopes; you are relatively fine.